Mark Colón

-Mark Christian Colón is an American attorney and housing official who is a former nominee to be an Assistant Secretary for Community Planning and Development.
+Mark Christian Colón is an American attorney and housing official who currently serves as the Deputy Assistant Secretary of Defense for Housing at the Pentagon.
+He was previously a nominee for Assistant Secretary for Community Planning and Development at the U.S. Department of Housing & Urban Development.

 Early life and education

 Colón received his Bachelor of Arts from Hunter College and his Juris Doctor from Yale Law School, where he was managing editor of the Yale Law & Policy Review.

 Career

-Following law school, he was a law clerk for Judge Julio M. Fuentes of the United States Court of Appeals for the Third Circuit.
+Following law school, Colón was a law clerk for Judge Julio M. Fuentes of the United States Court of Appeals for the Third Circuit.
 He later practiced law at Simpson Thacher & Bartlett and Dechert LLP.

-Until 2020, he was the president of the Office of Housing Preservation at New York State Homes and Community Renewal (HCR).
+In 2015, Colón was appointed President of the Office of Housing Preservation at New York State Homes and Community Renewal (HCR).
 In this capacity, he oversaw one of the largest, most diverse affordable housing portfolios in the country, with more than 450,000 units in 3,200 developments across New York.
 Previously, Colón served as HCR's acting "Disaster Recovery" Counsel, helping to lead post-Hurricane Sandy housing recovery efforts.

-Colón is the chairperson of El Puente de Williamsburg and a board member of the Institute for Energy Economics and Financial Analysis (IEEFA).
+Colón has served as the chairperson of El Puente de Williamsburg and a board member of the Institute for Energy Economics and Financial Analysis (IEEFA).

-On April 27, 2021, President Joe Biden announced Colón to be the nominee to serve as assistant secretary for community planning and development.
+On April 27, 2021, President Joe Biden announced Colón as the nominee for HUD's Assistant Secretary for community planning and development.
 On April 28, 2021, his nomination was sent to the United States Senate.
-His tweets were a focus of his Senate confirmation hearing.
-On January 3, 2022, his nomination was returned to the president.
+On January 3, 2022, his nomination was returned to the President.

+In March 2024, Colón was appointed Deputy Assistant Secretary of Defense for Housing at the Pentagon.
+In his capacity, he provides executive leadership for all U.S. military housing worldwide, including approximately 250,000 homes and one million permanent party bed spaces.